jpreecedev/developerhandbook/src/pages/consuming-a-wcf-service-without-adding-a-service-reference/index.md

 ---
 layout: post
 title: Consuming a WCF service without adding a Service Reference
+description: A problem I have had with WCF since I first discovered it a few years ago is related to Service References.
+A good solution would be for me to be able to write code myself to take this pain away.
 date: 2013-07-29
 categories: ['WCF']
 tags: ['c#', 'wcf', 'WCF']